 Expert UK Immigration Solicitors

-Our expert immigration team understand that many applications are refused due to applicants’ lack of understanding of the supporting documents required to satisfy the Home Office.
-The UK Immigration Rules coupled with the Home Office’s supplementary guidance are complex and failure to submit the correct documentation could lead to a visa refusal which can cause much emotional stress for the applicants and their families.
+Our expert immigration team understand that an application can be refused where an Applicant lacks the correct understanding of the supporting documents required to satisfy the Home Office’s requirements.
+The UK Immigration Rules coupled with the Home Office’s supplementary Policy Guidance are complex and a failure to submit the correct documentation could lead to a UK visa refusal which can cause Applicants emotional stress and disruption for their families.

-Our expert immigration team are regularly instructed to assist in the preparation of spouse visa applications and in some cases are instructed to attend same day visa appointments at one of the Premium Centre’s in the UK.
+Our expert immigration team are regularly instructed to assist in the preparation of Family of a Settled Person or a Spouse visa applications and in some cases are instructed to attend same day visa appointments at one of the Premium Centre’s in the UK.
 Our team offer some of the following services:

 - Consultation with an experienced immigration solicitor who can advise on whether you meet the eligibility requirements;